1973 UEFA Cup final: Borussia Mönchengladbach

 Borussia qualified for the UEFA Cup courtesy of a third-place finish in the 1971–72 Bundesliga.
 The opposition in the first round were Scottish side Aberdeen.
 The first leg was held at Aberdeen's home ground Pittodrie, with Borussia winning 3–2.
-The second leg at Borussia's home ground the Bökelbergstadion was won 6–3 by the West German side, this meant they qualified for the second round courtesy of a 9–5 aggregate victory.
+The second leg at Borussia's home ground, the Bökelbergstadion, was won 6–3 by the West German side; this meant they qualified for the second round courtesy of a 9–5 aggregate victory.
 Danish side Hvidovre IF were the opposition in the second round.
 A 3–0 victory in West Germany was followed by a 3–1 victory in Denmark to secure a 6–1 aggregate victory for Borussia.

+Borussia beat Twente 2–1 in the second leg to reach the final with a 5–1 aggregate victory.

 Fellow West German side 1.
 FC Köln were the opposition in the third round.
-The first leg at Köln's home ground the Müngersdorfer Stadion ended in a 0–0 draw.
+The first leg at Köln's home ground, the Müngersdorfer Stadion ended in a 0–0 draw.
 Borussia easily won the second leg at their home ground 5–0 to win the tie by the same score on aggregate.
 They were again drawn against West German opposition in the quarter-finals, the team in this instance was 1.
 FC Kaiserslautern.
-The first leg held at Kaiserlautern's home ground the Fritz-Walter-Stadion was won 2–1 by Borussia and a 7–1 victory in the second leg at their home ground ensured they progressed to the semi-finals courtesy of a 9–2 aggregate victory.
+The first leg held at Kaiserlautern's home ground, the Fritz-Walter-Stadion, was won 2–1 by Borussia and a 7–1 victory in the second leg at their home ground ensured they progressed to the semi-finals courtesy of a 9–2 aggregate victory.

 Dutch team Twente were Borussia's opposition in the semi-finals.
-The first leg was held in West Germany and Borussia won 3–0 to put themselves in a good position to reach the final going into the second leg in the Netherlands.
+The first leg was held in West Germany and Borussia won 3–0 to put themselves in a good position to reach the final, going into the second leg in the Netherlands.
 Borussia won the second leg 2–1 to win the tie 5–1 on aggregate and progress to their first European final.